 Plitvice offers eight hiking paths around the lake, four at either of the two entrances.
 The paths are designed for people of varying fitness levels.
 All include some version of an electrical boat trip, albeit in some cases very short.
 Some of the paths include a scenic train ride.

 On the other hand, Krka has one main path that loops around the most famous part of the lake.
-While there are other hiking paths available, they aren’t as well marked and promoted like the various paths at Plitvice.
+While there are other hiking paths available, they aren’t as well marked and promoted as the various paths at Plitvice.

 Krka National Park offers a wheelchair accessible path that covers much of the same path as non-wheelchair users.
 In fact, even the wooden boardwalk is accessible, provided that you’re okay with a few bumps along the way.